-The Committee is grateful for the hard work of the Committee Secretariat, Jennie Reiyetsi, Sukie Adeang and Raynes Stephen, all of whom in recent weeks have worked long hours, including weekends, in order to enable the Committee to complete its report.
-The Committee has found its Secretary and Advisor Katy Le Roy to be very efficient and helpful, and on behalf of the Committee I wish to thank her for her good work.
-The Committee has completed its inquiry in a very speedy fashion, and without the Secretary's able assistance, this would not have been possible.
+The Committee is grateful for the hard work of the Committee Secretariat, Katy Le Roy, Jennie Reiyetsi, Sukie Adeang and Raynes Stephen, all of whom have worked long hours, including weekends, in order to enable the Committee to complete its report.

-Finally, I wish to thank the Members of the Committee for the manner in which they applied themselves to the task of the Committee's inquiry and for their work in completing the Committee's Report.
+Finally, I wish to gratefully acknowledge the good work of the former Chairman, Hon Ludwig Scotty, and to thank the Members of the Committee for the manner in which they applied themselves to the task of the Committee's inquiry and for their work in completing the Committee's Report.

-Hon Ludwig Scotty MP Chairman of the Select Committee on Corey Caleb
+Hon Dominic Tabuna MP Chairman of the Select Committee on Corey Caleb